TheSustainabilityConsortium/CommodityMap-Help/Viewing your CommodityMap analysis.md

 - **Commodity:** this column lists all of your commodities.
 You may expand/collapse your supplies within the given commodity using the down arrow icon.
 - **Location:** where the supply was grown.
 - **Vol. MT**/% of vol.: the top number represents the volume in metric tonnes, bottom number is the percent of the volume for the given commodity.
-- **Total**: the total priority level (i.e. low LO, medium MD, high HI) calculated by taking the average of each of the individual issue scores (e.g. Deforestation, Biodiversity, Water, etc. )
+- **Total**: the total priority level (i.e. low LO, medium MD, high HI) calculated by taking the average of each of the individual issue scores (e.g. Deforestation, Biodiversity, Water, etc.)
 - **Individual issue scores:** scores for the 6 environmental and social issues.
 - **Your data:** bars represent the amount of data entered during when adding a supply for a commodity.
 A bar is given when one of these 4 items are entered: known grown location, supplier name, amount spent, and purchased volume.
 - **Your actions:** when entering a supply for a commodity, you can enter actions taken.
-For each action taken, a bar will displayed.
+For each action taken, a bar will display.

 ### **Priority supplies**